 Education and Experience

-A minimum of B.A degree in public policy administration, nonprofit management, or equivalent experience.
+A minimum of B.A. degree in public policy administration, nonprofit management, or equivalent experience.
 Advanced degree preferred but not required.
 CAE certification is preferred but not required.

 5 years of progressive and successful senior level experience and success, preferably in a California state association and experience working with lawmakers on both sides of the aisle.